wforbes/Omnia/README.md

 Retro 2D Role-Playing Video Game targeted for the PC, Mac, Linux, and Android.
 Written using Java and JavaFX.

-(Readme last updated: 1/9/2020)
+(Readme last updated: 1/19/2020)

 ![Screenshots of Omnia version 0.0.1](https://wforbes.net/wp-content/uploads/2020/12/screens_v0-0-1-1024x762.png)

 ## Project
-Omnia is a 2D 'Retro' Role-Playing Game, written in Java.
-I'm working on it so that I can practice programming in Java, experiment with ideas, and have fun.
-My girlfriend is an author and creative writing teacher so I'll also be collaborating with her for writing the game's script and storyline.
+Omnia is a 2D 'Retro' Role-Playing Game with multiple game perspectives (Top-Down, Platformer, Turn-Based, Puzzle, etc), written in Java.
+I'm working on it so that I can practice programming in Java, use this for my final project in Computer Science degree, experiment with ideas, and just have fun.

-This is truly a passion project.
 Instead of using a sophisticated game engine like Unreal, Unity, Godot, or GameMaker I thought I would get the most out of developing the engine myself by reading/watching game tutorials/devlogs, getting inspiration from game libraries, and inventing systems on my own.

-### Goals
-My core goals are focused on:
-  * Developing a homegrown game engine that's enjoyable to code in and expandable to the limits of imagination.
-  * Building an enjoyable experience for the player that uses multiple 2D engine styles, rewarding quest experiences, immersive/dynamic NPC interactions, and fun online interactions with other players.
-  * Designing a game world that's visually and interactively interesting, weird, exciting, and enjoyable to play within.
-  * Writing a game story that feels like you're going on an exciting journey that offers so many options that the possibilities are endless.

-## Story

-Some of the first concepts of the world can be found here: [wforbes.net/omnia-story-notes](https://wforbes.net/omnia-story-notes)
+(Every naive young programmer's last words.)

 ---
+# To-do lists
+Keeping track of my work and plans here will inspire me to keep going and stay accountable to consistently working on the project.
+I'd like to keep my head down for all of 2021 and just code/draw as much as possible, then re-evaluate the project when it's time to write my final capstone papers for school.
+Talk to you next year.

-## Starter Todo List (Dec 2020)
+### Starter Todo List (Nov/Dec 2020) - Omnia v0.0.1
+Resurrect and combine two old game engines to run together.
+Add in the use of JavaFX to improve graphics rendering and ease the implementation of GUI features.
 * [X] ~~Resurrect [my old game engine](https://www.youtube.com/watch?v=DIMeRYfil7c&list=PLRjjchumlJl2LIs1esk_C9RPvlEf2GOLb) I worked on in 2013 based loosely on two very old tutorials:~~
     * [X] ~~**Top-Down Tutorial**: Find my code based on [Java 2D Game Development](https://www.youtube.com/watch?v=VE7ezYCTPe4&list=PL8CAB66181A502179) by vanZeben~~
     * [X] ~~**Platformer Tutorial**: Find my code based on [Java 2D Game Programming Platformer Tutorial](https://www.youtube.com/watch?v=9dzhgsVaiSo&list=PL-2t7SM0vDfcIedoMIghzzgQqZq45jYGv) by ForeignGuyMike~~